-Setting bits D8 = 1 and D7 = 1 of the GCR register (PWM_en_1 and PWM_en_0) activates the internal PWM function of both channels simultaneously according to the values of duty cycle and turn-on delays in the PWMR_s and CONFR_s registers (Table 7).
+Setting bits D8 = 1 and D7 = 1 of the GCR register (PWM_en_1 and PWM_en_0) will activate the internal PWM function of both channels simultaneously according to the values of duty cycle and turn-on delays in the PWMR_s and CONFR_s registers (Table 6).
 However, this option should never be used to drive channels in parallel.
-To increase the load current capability, the instructions in the section Parallel operation should be followed.
+To increase the load current capability, the instructions in the section Parallel Operation should be followed.

-Setting bit D6 sets parallel mode (improved switching synchronization between both channels).
-Only configuration and diagnostic information of bank 0 ($A_0 = 0$) is available in this setting (see Parallel operation).
+Setting bit D6 will set parallel mode (improved switching synchronization between both channels).
+Only configuration and diagnostic information of bank 0 ($A_0 = 0$) is available in this setting (see Parallel Operation).